appwrite/appwrite/docs/tutorials/add-translations.md

     ```json
     {
-        "settings.inspire": "\" The art of being wise is the art of knowing what to overlook.\","
+        "settings.inspire": "\" The art of being wise is the art of knowing what to overlook.\"",
         "settings.locale": "en",
         "settings.direction": "ltr",
         "emails.sender": "%s Team",